 Hellooooo!
-Phew, sorry it’s been crickets around here for a while!
-If you follow me on Facebook or Instagram you know that we’ve been in Montana witnessing two incredible people tie the knot and exploring a lot of the outdoor beauty the gorgeous state has to offer.
-We’re just now settling back into our normal crazy lives again.
-Just in time for the holidays, which what the wha Thanksgiving is THIS WEEK?!
-Wasn’t it just July?!
-It’s cool, that just means it’s also the perfect time to continue to try to make some our favorite classics from scratch, like these Copycat French’s Fried Onions From Scratch!
+Phew, sorry it's been crickets around here for a while!
+If you follow me on Facebook or Instagram you know that we've been in Montana witnessing two incredible people tie the knot and exploring a lot of the outdoor beauty the gorgeous state has to offer.
+We're just now settling back into our normal crazy lives again.
+Just in time for the holidays which means it's also the perfect time to continue to try to make some our favorite classics from scratch, like these Copycat French's Fried Onions From Scratch!

-But even crispier!
-And this recipe makes a whoppin’ 15 oz of onions!
-That’s even accounting for the inevitable overcooked hot oil sacrifices.
-That’s more than double the amount that you get from one of the larger French’s containers, but without the dextrose.
-Can you tell based on the green beans and mushrooms what I’ll be making with these little crispy bites of heaven?
+And done!
+This recipe makes a whoppin' 15 oz of onions!
+That's even accounting for the inevitable overcooked hot oil sacrifices.
+That's more than double the amount that you get from one of the larger French's containers, but without the dextrose.
+Can you tell based on the green beans and mushrooms what I'll be making with these little crispy bites of heaven?
 Hint: it includes some of my Cream of Mushroom Soup From Scratch!
-Stay tuned!

 I hope that everyone has a wonderful Thanksgiving filled with love, food, and thanks.
 I'm so thankful for all of you who visit my little site.
 When growing lists of house projects and piles of laundry almost win out, your emails and feedback inspire us to keep documenting our From Scratch journey.
 For that, I am very grateful; thank you! <3

 Small yellow are what we use but you could also use white.
 Red definitely wont work for this one.